A healthy living blog from Marshfield Clinic Health System

 Happy mom, happy baby

-“Nutrition is so important in this period and is often overlooked,” Roff said.
+“Nutrition also is so important in this period and is often overlooked,” Reigel said.

-Roff suggests freezer meals that can be thrown in a crockpot.
-She also said to get outside in the sun and go for a walk, if you are able.
-Gentle stretching during this time is advised, but vigorous exercise is not recommended until six to eight weeks.
+Reigel suggests freezer meals that can be thrown in a crockpot and healthy snack foods are beneficial when busy with a newborn.
+Gentle stretching and walks with your baby during this time is advised.
+Avoid vigorous exercise until discussed with your care team, as it is normally not recommended until six weeks.

 Reach out to your provider